 When it comes to sleeping and eating in Cancun, there are a plethora of options.
 As far as accommodation goes, you’ll find everything from hostels and hotels to resorts and condominiums set right on the beach.
 There are even more options when it comes to finding a meal.
-In Cancun, there’s definitely something for everyone!
+There are so many things to do in Cancun, and there’s definitely something for everyone!

 If you’re interested in travelling like The Goats, read on.

 Where To Sleep:

 We spent 6 nights at the Hotel Hacienda de Castilla, which is about a 15 minute walk north of the bus station.
 The area is great because it’s away from the noise and parties of the center of town, but close enough that you can walk there easily.
 There are small family homes nearby, mini-markets and dogs!
 We loved the area because it felt very authentic.

 There are 43 rooms here, a small restaurant on site, free parking and a pool.
 The double rooms are clean with a king-sized bed.
 They have a small table with two chairs, end tables, a desk with a stool, two large mirrors and a closet.
 Rooms also include a private bathroom with hot water, free wi-fi and a huge t.v.